adyxax/www/content/blog/ansible/forgejo-runner.md

 ## Making do without the runner containers

-I greatly dislike the default forgejo runner containers: They package everything and the kitchen sink, which is necessary given how clunky the whole nodejs ecosystem is (which the actions rely on).
+I greatly dislike the default Forgejo runner containers: They package everything and the kitchen sink, which is necessary given how clunky the whole nodejs ecosystem is (which the actions rely on).